sofianinho/pwgen-alpine/README.md

 ## How to use this repository
-Standard git clone commad and docker build, provided with an example to generate **3 15-long characters secure passwords with special characters**.
+Standard git clone command and docker build, provided with an example to generate **3 15-long characters secure passwords with special characters**.
 Note that as of recent Docker security recommendations, the "nobody" non-root user is the one invoking the pwgen command inside your container.
 See [here](https://www.youtube.com/watch?v=LmUw2H6JgJo).

 ```
 git clone https://github.com/sofianinho/pwgen-alpine.git